ahmedelgabri/gabri.me/public/blog/evernote-to-jrnl.md

 To start, Evernote is nice app.
 But not for me, I always had this love/hate relationship with it and with note talking apps in general.
 All I want from a note talking app is very simple.

-1. I don't need to use the app to write my notes, I can use my fav text editor to do this.
+1. I don't need to use the app to write my notes, I can use my favourite text editor to do this.
 2. Export my notes as text/Markdown.
 3. Full Markdown support.
 4. Own my data and the ability to choose whatever service I like to sync my notes with, iCloud, Dropbox, etc...

-Evernote supported none of these requirments, but it was the best one and recommended by nearly everyone I know.
+Evernote supported none of these requirements, but it was the best one and recommended by nearly everyone I know.
 So I started to use it and then after a couple of years I moved to [simplenote](http://simplenote.com) which was a bit better but note much better than Evernote, it supported Markdown _to some extend_ the app was less sluggish too which was a huge plus.

-Last year I found about [Alternote](http://alternoteapp.com/) for Evernote, It combined what I liked between Evernote and Simplenote togeather and it allowed me to write note using Markdown.
+Last year I found about [Alternote](http://alternoteapp.com/) for Evernote, It combined what I liked between Evernote and Simplenote together and it allowed me to write note using Markdown.
 So I went back to Evernote.
 But I was still not happy at all.

 ### Using your text editor of choice

 I use Vim and most of my day I spend doing stuff in iTerm2, and I don't see any point for me to not be able to write my notes using Vim or _insert your fav text editor here_ and/or using Markdown.
-Both Evernote and Simplenote don't offically have any way to do this, so I found these Vim plugins [evervim](https://github.com/kakkyz81/evervim) and [simplenote.vim](https://github.com/mrtazz/simplenote.vim) I tried both for a while but I was not statisfed and it was not the workflow I liked.
+Both Evernote and Simplenote don't officially have any way to do this, so I found these Vim plugins [evervim](https://github.com/kakkyz81/evervim) and [simplenote.vim](https://github.com/mrtazz/simplenote.vim) I tried both for a while but I was not satisfied and it was not the workflow I liked.

 I'm aware of [Geeknote](http://www.geeknote.me/) but it was too much for me, I like simple solutions.